HewlettPackard/ezdemo/README.md

 You can also manually use the scripts through the UI or simply via CLI.

-## Testing or manually running via UI:
+## Manually running via UI:
 - ```git clone https://github.com/hpe-container-platform-community/ezdemo```

 - ```cd ezdemo```

 - Run the server ```python3 server/main.py``` (not needed if you plan to use the CLI method)

-## Testing or using via CLI:
+## Using via CLI:
 - ```git clone https://github.com/hpe-container-platform-community/ezdemo```

 - edit `./server/aws/config.json-template`
+  - set admin password (*admin_pass*), used for ECP admin user and Minio admin user (where deployed)
   - add your aws credentials (*aws_access_key* and *aws_secret_key*)
   - project tag details (*project_id* and *user*)
   - is_mlops (*true* or *false*, without quotes) and save it as `config.json` in the same directory

-** Enable/disable MLOps deployment with "is_mlops" key (if set to false, this will skip steps to create a tenant and configure it with kubeflow/mlflow)
+** Enable/disable MLOps deployment with "is_mlops" key (when set to true, this will create a tenant and configure it with kubeflow/mlflow)

 - ```./00-run_all.sh aws```